newhousenl/nhcrossbuild/README.md

 This project is licensed under the **0BSD License (Zero-Clause BSD)** - see the [LICENSE](LICENSE) file for details.
 This license allows for commercial use, modification, and distribution without any attribution requirement.

-**Note:** This license applies only to the build scripts and configuration files in this repository.
-The 3rd party components mentioned above are subject to their own respective licenses.
+Note that the 3rd party components mentioned above are subject to their own respective licenses.